 - "Mini-Game" gives a list of mini-games to play.
 These mini-games boot up without explanation screens.

 Once a game is finished, the player is booted back to the menu.

 - Order Up

 - Chain Chomp Fever

-Replace w01.bin (data folder) and w01Dll.rel (dll folder) with selmenu.bin and selmenuDll.rel or use Gecko Code 0412FEC8 8012FB2E (PAL) or 041300A8 8012FD0E (NTSC-U).
+Replace w01.bin (data folder) and w01Dll.rel (dll folder) with selmenu.bin and selmenuDll.rel or use one of the below Gecko Codes.
 Start a new Party Mode game and select Toad's Midway Madness as the board.
 Once the game starts, you should boot into a debug menu!